AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

     You can browse a predefined Sites path or specify a custom path even if the specified path has not been pre-created within the AEM Sites structure.
 In such cases, the system creates the necessary structure during the publishing process by using the selected map homepage template.

-   For example, you can specify the path `/content/AEMG-Docs-Site/en/docs/product4/topic1` where the `product4`does not exist in the strcuture.
-In this case, the system automatically creates `product4` using the selected **Map page template** and publish the output(topic1) within this newly created page.
+   For example, you can specify the path `/content/AEMG-Docs-Site/en/docs/product4` where the `product4`does not exist in the strcuture.
+In this case, the system automatically creates `product4` using the selected **Map page template** and publish the output within this newly created page.

    The **Topic page template** is automatically set as `Topic Page`.
 However, you can choose to select other available options in the dropdown.